 Apple had my money at thin, light, beautifully designed and with batteries that run all day.
 After two months I’m still happy with the 2013 13-inch MacBook Air.
 That buyer’s remorse moment never happened, here’s why:

 - All day battery means I never have to hunt for a power socket while on the move.
-It sips electricity and that instant on and off thing helps far stretch things further.
+It sips electricity and instant on and off stretches things further.
 Apple says the batteries last for 12 hours.
-I find I get around 10.5 hours, but then I do have Wi-Fi permanently on which might take the edge off things a little.
+I find I get around 10.5 hours, but then I have Wi-Fi permanently on which might take the edge off things a little.

 - Great keyboard and trackpad when I first wrote about the MacBook Air I worried there might be a difficult transition to its keyboard and trackpad.
 A few days after I wrote those comments I was fully on top of the user interface.
 My only concern is that my touch typing misses occasionally and I hit either Caps Lock or the Off button.
 Both happen less now.